Reedwan-Ahmed/Load-Shedding-Time-Management-System-Using-Arduino/README.md

 ## Achievements
 - Awarded **highest lab mark (14/15)** for design, implementation, and documentation.
 - Recognized as a practical and effective solution for automated load shedding.

----

-## License
-This project is open-source and distributed under the MIT License.